 Pickling beets has officially become a tradition for friend Greg and me.
 This fall was our second annual project.
 Last year we pickled 25 pounds of organic Colorado grown beets.

-This year we were so confident in our skills we purchased 50 pounds and went to work.
+This year we were so confident in our skills we purchased 50 pounds of organic beets for canning and went to work.

 I have to admit, due to precision teamwork, doubling the amount of beets really didn’t take but 30 minutes longer.
 It’s a five and a half hour project that produced almost 40 jars.